The Horse Lurja: Poland

 Philologist and folklorist Julian Krzyżanowski, establisher of the Polish Folktale Catalogue according to the international index, located a similar narrative in Poland, which he dubbed type T 706A, "Królewna i źrebię" ("Princess and the Foal").
 In the Polish tale, collected by folklorist Oskar Kolberg in Baranowa (Lubelskie) with the title Cudowne źrebię ("The Magical Foal"), a king has a beautiful daughter.
 He sets a test for any suitors (though many have failed and died): if anyone guesses the princess's name, they shall have the princess as bride.
 One day, the princess mutters to herself her own name (Marcybelo), which is heard by an evil spirit.
 The evil spirit disguises himself as a rich suitor and wins the princess as his bride.
 Before the princess leaves, she has a dream about a herd of horses just outside of the castle.
 Her dream is real, and one of the little foals of the herd follows the princess to her room.
 The foal warns the princess that her suitor is an evil spirit, and concocts a plan with her: when she is in the carriage on the way to the church, she shall sit on the right side and jump onto the foal.
 It happens so and she rides the horse to another castle, and jumps over a wall to a prince's garden.
 The gardener sees her and informs the prince, who takes her as his wife.
 The princess is taken to a summer palace to be more at ease, and gives birth to male twins.
 Her mother-in-law writes her son a letter about the good news, but the letters are intercepted and falsified by the evil spirit.
 The prince's mother reads the forged letter and carries out the false orders: the princess and her two children are to be burnt in a pyre.
 As she is led to her execution, the foal (which was locked in the stables) hurries to its master and whisks her away to safety.
 At a safe distance, on a vast meadow, the foal begs the princess to kill it, use its head to build a well and its ribs a city.
 The princess names the city "Marcybelin".
 Not long after, the prince, her husband, learns of the situation and goes to look for her with iron shoes and an iron cane.

-Portugal

-Portuguese scholars Isabel Cárdigos and Paulo Jorge Correia locate a similar tale type in the Portuguese Folktale Catalogue, numbered 533A, : the heroine marries a strange suitor, who turns out to be of evil nature; a horse takes her away in a magic flight to another kingdom, where she spends some time in male disguise; she reveals her identity and marries the prince; the prince goes to war; the heroine gives birth to her child and writes her husband a letter; the letters are falsified by the former suitor; the heroine escapes with her horse and the animal creates a new house for her and her child.